 A Typical Day in Treatment

-On a typical day treatment schedules begin at 7AM and last until 10PM
+On a typical day, treatment schedules begin at 7AM and last until 10PM.
+Each day at Cumberland Heights is planned to allow adequate time for healing, transformation and reflection.

 A Typical Day in Treatment